Flunzmas/gym-autokey/README.md

 # Testing/Evaluation

-In order to evaluate a trained tactic selection model, the given fork of KeY includes an _AIServerMacro_ that promts KeY to query for the next tactic to apply instead of using its own auto mode.
+In order to evaluate a trained tactic selection model, the given fork of KeY includes an _AIServerMacro_ that prompts KeY to query for the next tactic to apply instead of using its own auto mode.
 By starting a dedicated _TacticServer_ (defined in `tactic_server.py`) that accepts messages containing goal ASTs and that responds with a tactic command, you provide KeY with the tactics that lead it to a proof for given PO.

 The _TacticSelector_ defined in `tactic_selector.py` provides a class wrapper including the function `predict()`.
 This function is called by the _TacticServer_ and is given an observation, by default returning a random tactic.
 However, by inputting your code for accessing your model you can use the model to return predictions to KeY.